 I only performed with Bands & Bars a few times.
 The instrument was never well documented, but you can see and hear a bit of not-great video here (scroll down to the last one on the page).
 It was eventually retired to my basement where, in a disassembled state, it took up space for many years.
 Recently I decided the time had come for some kind of reckoning, so I reassembled it with the intention of re-acquainting myself with it and, based on what I found, deciding whether to keep or scrap it.
 On the “keep it” side of that question, I was reminded what a blast it had been to play it, and also that many of the individual sounding elements really did produce unique and interesting sounds.
 On the “scrap it” side, I had to recognize that the whole thing was kind of a mess, many of the elements were in shaky condition, some of the workmanship was sub-par, and the cumulative effect of all those pickups was adding up to an unacceptable level of hum.
 Added to this was the fact that I didn’t expect to see occasion to perform with it any time in the foreseeable future.
 With some regret I decided to decommission it — freeing up space in the basement space is always a high priority! — but also to consider salvaging and/or rebuilding some of the most interesting elements as individual instruments.

-And so, in recent months I’ve once again been exploring the sound-world of bands and bars of steel fixed at one end and amplified with a pickup.
+And so, in recent months I’ve once again been exploring the sound-world of steel bands or bars fixed at one end and amplified with a pickup.
 I’ll now describe some of the ideas I’ve been reworking, focusing on various kinds of floppy bands.
 These are bands of relatively thin spring-tempered steel, fixed at one end, and long enough that they don’t hold rigid but flop around freely.
 Typical sizes might be 1/2” to 3/4” wide, less than about .03” thick, and greater than about 16” long.

 The observable motion of such bands is often wonderful to behold.
 They’re chaotic in the physicist’s sense that in spite of the simplicity of the underlying system — after all, it’s just a strip of steel — once set in motion their movements may be wildly varied and unpredictable.
 Without a pickup, they produce some sound, but the most interesting sounds are those you hear when the pickup reveals what’s going on, vibration-wise, within the metal, including those modes of vibration that aren’t otherwise very audible because they do not communicate well acoustically to the surrounding air.
-The bands can be activated in various ways like plucking, striking, or even bowing, but the most intriguing sounds often come about with a slow attack in the form of push-and-release: just give it a nudge or a shove in one direction or another, and let the band take it from there.
-The result in that case may be a slow build-up of sound, or an initial crash followed by more varied development.
+The bands can be activated in various ways like plucking, striking, or even bowing, but the most intriguing sounds often come about with a slow attack in the form of push-and-release: just give it a shove in one direction or another, and let the band take it from there.
+The result may be a slow build-up of sound, or an initial crash followed by more varied development.

 With exceptions noted below, the ear does not hear a single clear note in the resulting sounds.
 The frequency blends are usually too complex for the ear to make sense of in that way, plus the sounds may be ever-changing.
 It is generally not even useful to think of these bands producing a recognizable overtone series, harmonic or otherwise.
 The lower modes are all subsonic (often observable in the slower swayings of the band), but even these seemingly staid lower modes are subject to unpredictable disruptions arising from interactions with other modes.
 As for the higher modes, there are so many of them in play, and their relative strengths are so variable from one moment to the next, that the business of trying to identify and analyze them would be a huge and probably unrewarding task.
 Further complexifying the situation is fact that the flexing of the bands produces pitch-bends in some modes.
 For those bands that have magnetic pickups, there are also variable volume effects that come into play as the flexing bands move closer to or farther from their pickups.
 Overall, it’s the shifting mess of frequencies that makes an impression on the ear, doing so in a way that reads as timbrally fascinating but not harmonically meaningful.